Alex998S/UiPath-FlightSearch/README.md

 # Flight search automation

-The automation is going to be used to find the best flight options and store them into an excel file.
+The automation is going to be used to find the best offers for 2 way flights and store them into an excel file.
-Currently the automation searches for offers only on SkyScanner, but looking to add more websites to get the prices from.

 Example of offers saved in an excel file:

 <img width="1890" height="211" alt="Screenshot 2025-11-20 075959" src="https://github.com/user-attachments/assets/4e1f5084-9408-403f-96ab-38e6caceaf2d" />

-The automation uses queue items to search for flight offers with the following JSON schema:
+The automation uses queue items to search for flight offers.
+The queue name used is "FlightsToSearch" and uses the following JSON schema:

 ```
 {